-pursue their economic,

-social and cultural

-development.

-Non-Discrimination and ILO Convention 100 (1951) Articles 1-3 Equal remuneration for

-Equal Remuneration Equal Remuneration men and women for work

-of equal value.

-ILO Convention 111 (1958) Articles 1-2 Equality of opportunity and

-Discrimination AITICICS I Z treatment in respect to

--

-(Employment and employment and

-Occupation) occupation; no

-discrimination on the basis

-of race, colour, sex,

-religion, political opinion,

-national extraction or social

-origin.

-UN Declaration on the Articles 2, 8(2e), 9, No discrimination based on

-Rights of Indigenous 15(2), 16(1), 21(2), origin or identity; free to

-Peoples (2007) 22, 24(1), 29(1), express identity based on

-46(3) custom; special attention

-+0(3) to and full protection of

--

-rights of indigenous

-women.

-Just Employment of ILO Convention 97 (1949) Articles 1-9 Provision of information;

-Migrants Migration for Employment no obstacles to travel;

-provision of health care;

-non-discrimination in

-employment,

-accommodation, social

-security and remuneration;

-no forced repatriation of

-legal migrant workers;

-repatriation of savings.

-110 Convention 142 (1075)

-ILO Convention 143 (1975) Articles 1-12 Respect basic human

-Migrant Workers rights; protection of illegal

-(Supplementary Provisions) migrants from abusive

-employment; no trafficking

-in illegal migrants; fair

-treatment of migrant

-labour.

-Protection of Plantation ILO Convention 110 (1958) Articles 5- 91 Protection of members of

-Workers 2 Plantations families of recruited

-workers; protection of

-0 0

-1 recruitment and transport;
+Non-Discrimination and Equal Remuneration ILO Convention 100 (1951) Equal Remuneration Articles 1-3 Equal remuneration for men and women for work of Equal Remuneration equal value.
+ILO Convention 111 (1958) Discrimination (Employment and Articles 1-2 Equality of opportunity and treatment in respect to employment and Occupation) occupation; no discrimination on the basis of race, colour, sex, religion, political opinion, national extraction or social origin.
+UN Declaration on the Rights of Indigenous Peoples (2007) Articles 2, 8(2e), 9, 15(2), 16(1), 21(2), 22, 24(1), 29(1), 46(3) No discrimination based on origin or identity; free to express identity based on custom; special attention to and full protection of rights of indigenous women.
+Just Employment of Migrants ILO Convention 97 (1949) Migration for Employment Provision of information; no obstacles to travel; provision of health care; non-discrimination in employment, accommodation, social security and remuneration; no forced repatriation of legal migrant workers; repatriation of savings.
+ILO Convention 143 (1975) Migrant Workers (Supplementary Provisions) Articles 1- 12 Respect basic human rights; protection of illegal migrants from abusive employment; no trafficking in illegal migrants; fair treatment of migrant labour.
+Protection of Plantation Workers 2 ILO Convention 110 (1958) Plantations Articles 5- 91 Protection of members of families of recruited workers; protection of workers' rights during recruitment and transport; fair employment contracts; abolition of penal sanctions; fair wages and conditions of work; no coercion or obligation to use company stores; adequate accommodation and conditions; maternity protection; compensation for injuries and accidents; freedom of association; right to organise and collective bargaining; proper labour inspection; Protection of Tenants and Sharecroppers ILO Recommendation 132 (1968) Tenants and Sharecroppers Articles 4-8 decent housing and medical care.
+Fair rents; adequate payment for crops; provisions for well-being; voluntary organisation; fair contracts; procedures for Protection of Smallholders ILO Convention 117 (1962) Social Policy (Basic Aims and Standards) Article 4 the settlement of disputes.
+Alienation with due regard to customary rights; assistance to form cooperatives; tenancy arrangements to secure highest possible living standards.
+Health and Safety ILO Convention 184 (2001) Safety and Health in Agriculture Articles 7- 21 Carry out risk assessments and adopt preventive and protective measures to ensure health and safety with respect to workplaces, machinery, equipment, chemicals, tools and processes; ensure dissemination of information, appropriate training, supervision and compliance; special protections for youth and women workers; coverage against occupational injuries and disease.
+Control or Eliminate Use of Dangerous Chemicals and Pesticides Stockholm Convention on Persistent Organic Pollutants (2001) Articles 1-5 Prohibit and/or eliminate production and use of chemicals listed in Annex A (e.g. Aldrin, Chlordane, PCB); restrict production and use of chemicals in

-2 Convention 110 Article 1(1) defines a plantation as 'an agricultural undertaking regularly employing hired workers...concerned with the cultivation or production of [inter alia] palm oil'....
+2 Convention 110 Article 1(1) defines a plantation as 'an agricultural undertaking regularly employing hired workers....concerned with the cultivation or production of [inter alia] palm oil'....